 For Milongueras

-A milonguera has transcended the narrowness of egocentric popular ideas like individualism and feminism.
-She understands that tango is teamwork, that the gratification of tango comes from cooperation and sharing, that her own enjoyment of the dance hinges on her partner, and that unless he is happy she cannot be so.
-Therefore, she gives her undivided attention to him, just as he does to her.
-Tango is an altruist dance, and a milonguera is an altruist.
+A milonguera has transcended the narrow confines of egocentric ideologies like individualism and feminism.
+She understands that tango is a partnership—that true fulfillment comes from cooperation and shared experience.
+Her joy is inextricably linked to her partner’s; unless he is happy, she cannot be.
+And so she offers him her full attention, just as he gives his to her.
+Tango is an altruistic dance, and the milonguera, above all, is an altruist.

-A milonguera connects to her partner by leaning into him with a gentle yet firm pressure of her torso against his, tuning to the signals emitted from his chest.
-She elongates her body upwards until it feels like the taut string of a violin that can vibrate at his slightest touch.
-With her head nestled tenderly on his cheek, she remains weightless, entirely relaxed and pliable in his embrace.
-Her weight rests on the ball of her standing foot, maintaining stability with the entire foot including the heel in contact with the floor.
-Her right hand lies calmly in his left hand without weight, while her left arm hooks over his right shoulder to secure a solid connection.
-But she does not rely on him for balance, thus she feels very light (see Raul Cabral, Driving and Synchronization).
+She connects to her partner with a gentle yet firm pressure of her chest against his, attuned to the subtlest signals of his torso.
+Her body stretches like a taut violin string, poised to vibrate at his slightest cue.
+With her head resting tenderly on his cheek, she remains weightless—relaxed, pliable, and fully present in his arms.
+Her balance is impeccable, grounded on the ball of her foot and stabilized through a composed stance.
+Her right hand rests lightly in his left, while her left arm wraps over his right shoulder, securing a solid connection.
+Yet, she never relies on him for balance and feels remarkably light (see Raul Cabral, Driving and Synchronization).

-She has danced tango for at least ten to fifteen years and has amassed extensive expertise and experience.
-Her mastery is such that she can dance intuitively, without the need for conscious consideration of the steps.
-This enables her to focus on her partner and ensure his enjoyment.
-She knows all the tricks to please him - caressing him with her body when she twists it in his arms, letting her chest trundle on his torso when swiveling her hips, massaging his chest with her breasts in ocho cortado, wrapping his body with her body in molinete, and entangles his leg with her leg in sacada...
-She is a master of the art of seduction.
+She has dedicated at least ten to fifteen years to tango, accumulating a deep reservoir of knowledge and experience.
+Her mastery is such that she dances instinctively, no longer thinking about the steps.
+This allows her to devote her full attention to her partner.
+She knows precisely what brings him pleasure—caressing him with her body, letting her chest glide against his as she swivels her hips, massaging his torso in ocho cortado, enveloping him in molinete, and entwining his leg in sacada.
+She is a mistress of the art of seduction.

 P.S.

-I've just returned from Newport News Encuentro, one of the milonguero gatherings I have enjoyed.
-The women that I danced with in that event inspired me to write something about them.
-My special thanks to Liga Losseva, Sherry Chou, Olimpia Stein, Eva VonEsse, Flo Woodreuff, Yemiko Yagui, Marina Aleshker, Sandra Angel, Emily Mooney, Shirley Putnam, Gloria Swindoll, Pamela Ruth, and many others whose names I don't know or remember.
-Special thanks also to Andy Stein, the organizer of the event, and to Raul Cabral, whose writings are always an inspiration and whose appreciation for milonguera women I deeply share.
+I’ve just returned from the Newport News Encuentro, one of the most rewarding milonguero gatherings I’ve attended.
+The women I danced with there inspired me to write this tribute.
+My heartfelt thanks to Liga Losseva, Sherry Chou, Olimpia Stein, Eva VonEsse, Flo Woodreuff, Yemiko Yagui, Marina Aleshker, Sandra Angel, Emily Mooney, Shirley Putnam, Gloria Swindoll, Pamela Ruth, and many others whose names I don’t know or remember.
+Special thanks also to Andy Stein, the organizer of the event, and to Raul Cabral, whose writings never fail to inspire—and whose deep appreciation for milonguera women I wholeheartedly share.

 January 29, 2017